brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Quantum of Solace**

+Far less memorable than Casino Royale.
+The first chase was fun, but a lot of the rest of the film kinda just meanders.
+I do appreciate the little nods towards older James Bond films though.

 **Casino Royale**

 Rewatching this in preparation for the eventual release of the final Daniel Craig bond film.
 It holds pretty well, save for the hilariously old-looking Sony phones and bootcut khakis.
 I’d forgotten Mads Mikkelsen was in this.